memgraph/docs/cypher-manual/graph-databases.md

 Relationships are the lines that connect nodes and represent a defined connection between them.
 Every relationship has a source node and a target node that represent the direction of the relationship.
-If this direction is important, the relationship is considered directed; otherwise, it’s undirected.
+If this direction is important, the relationship is considered directed, otherwise, it’s undirected.

 Relationships can also store data in the form of properties, just as nodes.
 In most cases, relationships store quantitative properties such as weights, costs,